rust-lang/book/second-edition/nostarch/chapter12.md

 # An I/O Project Building a Small Grep

-This chapter is both a recap of the many skills you've learned so far and an exploration of a few more standard library features.
-We're going to build a command-line tool that interacts with file and command line input/output to practice some of the Rust you now have under your belt.
+This chapter is both a recap of the many skills you’ve learned so far and an exploration of a few more standard library features.
+We’re going to build a command line tool that interacts with file and command line input/output to practice some of the Rust you now have under your belt.

-Rust's speed, safety, 'single binary' output, and cross-platform support make it a good language for creating command line tools, so for our project we'll make our own version of the classic command line tool `grep`.
+Rust’s speed, safety, *single binary* output, and cross-platform support make it a good language for creating command line tools, so for our project we’ll make our own version of the classic command line tool `grep`.
 Grep is an acronym for "Globally search a Regular Expression and Print."
 In the simplest use case, `grep` searches a specified file for a specified string using the